AceAtDev/Shopify-Video-YT-shorts/README.md

 ## 🚀 Easy 5-Minute Setup

 ### Step 1: Copy the Code
-Simply copy the entire code block from the "YouTube Shorts for Shopify" file.
+Simply copy the entire code block from the "YouTube Shorts for Shopify.html" file.

 ### Step 2: Add to Your Shopify Store
 1. Log in to your **Shopify admin dashboard**